-Join Timothy Pintello for an in-depth discussion in this video Sharing a folder, part of Configuring Basic Microsoft Services.
+Join Timothy Pintello for an in-depth discussion in this video Sharing a folder, part of Windows Server 2012: Configure Basic Microsoft Services.

 Now we have turned on network discovery and file and print sharing, let's go ahead and do a basic folder share.
 The first step to doing a folder share is of course to create a folder.
 We do that by going down here to the file explorer.
 Once the file explorer is open, we need to navigate to the C drive, and open that up, and we need to create a folder that we want to share.
 In this case, since the folder we are going to create is a public share folder, we'll just call it PublicShare.